MacAaronGlacey/mispLLMsGalaxy/README.md

 https://github.com/Weyaxi/scrape-open-llm-leaderboard

-Then execute main.py to get the tags related to every model and to get a cluster.
+Then execute getTags.py to get the tags related to every models.

+Finally use clustering.py to get the cluster format.